Jackyuanx/topicGPT/true_outputs/1/generation_2.md

 [1] Urban and Regional Planning (Count: 2): Involves the development and design of land use and the built environment, including the infrastructure passing into and out of urban areas, such as transportation, communications, and distribution networks.
+    [2] Urbanisation Policy (Count: 1): Pertains to policies guiding sustainable urban planning and development, emphasizing balanced development across physical, environmental, social, and economic dimensions.
+    [2] Rural Development Planning (Count: 1): Concerns the planning and implementation of strategies for rural development, as outlined in documents like the National Rural Physical Plan 2030, focusing on spatial rural development and policy measures.